|FTS Eligible - Financial Training Scheme for Singaporean citizens and PRs only (more information)

 Please note that in no way does this represent an endorsement of the quality of the training provider and programme.
 Participants are advised to assess the suitability of the programme and its relevance to participants' business activities or job roles.

-The FTS is available to eligible entities, at a 50% funding level of programme fees subject to all eligibility criteria being met and to a cap of S$2,000/participant/programme.
-Please contact us or visit www.ibf.org.sg for more information.
+The FTS is available to eligible entities, at a 50% funding level of programme fees, subject to a cap of $2,000/participant/programme and all eligibility criteria being met.
+FTS claims may only be made for programmes listed on the FTS Programme Directory with specified validity period.
+Please refer to www.ibf.org.sg for more information.